codica2/pull-request-best-practices/README.md

 * If your code affects the launch, testing or deployment of the application, be sure to update the `Readme.md`.

 ## Pull Request Templates Setup

+We're working with [Gitlab](https://about.gitlab.com/) so we'll shortly explain how to configure templates in it.

 Create a new Markdown (.md) file inside the `.gitlab/merge_request_templates/ ` directory in your repository.
 Commit and push to your default branch.